“A simple no contact calculator for pretty much everyone navigating a breakup.”

 You don’t have to accept that if you don’t want to.

-SUMO — the no contact calculator — gives you the answer.
+My no contact calculator —SUMO— gives you the answer.

-It will tell you how long to wait (“shut up”) in order to give you the best opportunity to make headway with your ex (“make opportunity.”)
+It tells you how long to wait (“Shut Up”) to give you the best opportunity to make headway with your ex (“Make Opportunity.”)

-SUMO is based on much of what I explained above, plus my own research and experience over the past 9+ years helping couples reunite.
+SUMO is born out of my research and experience from the past 10+ years helping couples reunite.